Coconut Oil For Skin

 If dryness and cracking are severe, you can apply a liberal amount of coconut oil to the affected area and than wrapping it loosely in plastic (so it doesn’t drip all over the place) before going to sleep at night.
 In the morning remove the plastic and wash off the excess oil.
 Do this every night until the condition improves.
 A waterproof, self-adhesive bandage made by 3M, called Tegaderm makes an excellent wrapping for this purpose.

-After a bath or shower make sure to apply coconut oil on your skin to replace the natural oils that have been washed off.
+After a bath or shower make sure to apply it on your skin to replace the natural oils that have been washed off.
 In fact, any time you use soap you are removing your body’s protective layer of oil and changing the pH of your skin.
 Applying coconut oil will help reestablish a healthy skin environment.

-When using coconut oil as a lotion, it is best to apply a small amount and reapply it as often as necessary.
+When using it as a lotion, it is best to apply a small amount and reapply it as often as necessary.
 It is quickly absorbed and it doesn’t leave a layer of greasy film the way many commercial lotions and oils do.
 If you apply too much oil all at once, the skin becomes saturated and will not absorb it all.
 This will leave a greasy film.

 People with extremely dry skin need to reapply the oil often when they first start using it.

 Don’t be afraid of applying the oil to your face.
-Coconut oil can help with some types of skin blemishes.
+It can help with some types of skin blemishes.
 It will help your complexion.
 So even if coconut oil clogs pores for some (coconut oil is high (4) on comedogenic scale), it’s not that way for everyone.
 In fact, it has helped many people get rid of acne or just condition the skin, making it smooth and less wrinkled looking.

 Coconut oil and vitamin E are good options for a simple but effective under eye cream.
 They are very good emollients that help keep skin moisturized.
 They are also loaded with antioxidants that prevent premature wrinkles from forming around the eyes.